-PROJECT TITLE: DATE: LOCATION: FILE:
+PROJECT TITLE: DATE: LOCATION: FILE # :

 Applicable Provided General Submission Requirements Application Form Completed and signed application form.
 At a minimum, the landowner must sign the form.
 If an agent is representing the landowner, the agent must also sign the form.
-Application Fee Non-refundable administrative fee as per category on the current year fee schedule attached to permit application at time of submission.
+Application Fee Non-refundable administrative fee as per category on the fee schedule attached to permit application.
 Electronically Submitted All materials submitted electronically either through email or digital transfer.
 Project Description Description of, and rationale for, the proposed works including discussion of other alternatives considered.
 If a replacement structure is proposed, details regarding the current conditions of the existing structure are requested.
-Photographs Photographs of the watercourse, banks, adjacent vegetation and/or representative vegetation communities (if applicable) and existing crossing (if applicable) during ice-free conditions.
+Photographs Photographs of the watercourse, banks, adjacent vegetation and/or representative vegetation communities at the site of erosion and at stable sections upstream and downstream of the site during ice-free conditions.
 Drawings Digital drawings and () hard copy sets of all drawings, folded to 81⁄2" x 11" in standard metric scale.
 See 'Drawing Requirements' section.
 Reports Digital reports and () hard copies of reports listed under 'Technical Study Requirements'.
 Qualified Persons Where a drawing or report is required to be prepared by a P.Geo., P.Eng., OALA, or OLS, it must be stamped, dated and signed.